ngholson/obs_weather_time_overlay/README.md

 var displayWidth = "850px";		// weather display box width
-var weatherBackground = "lightgrey";    // weather Background color  (if dynamicBackground is enabled this only applies during daytime hours) var dynamicBackground = 1;              // weather background changes based on day or night 1=on 0=off
+var weatherBackground = "lightgrey";    // weather Background color  (if dynamicBackground is enabled this only applies during daytime hours) var dynamicBackground = 1;              // weather background changes based on day or night 1=on 0=off var clockseperator = "";					// optional: seperator for the temp and time in full mode only (ex: -, /, ., *, additional spaces, etc.)

 ```